j-sieben/FSM/README.md

   end raise_initialize;
 ```

 You will find that most of the time only trivial logic is required.
+This sounds funny at first thought, but the reason for this is that being in a specific status by itself is valuable information.
+Think about a view that tries to find finalized requests.
+It's very easy to tell the finalized requests from the requests in work by simply looking at their status.
+No additional work is required for this.
+In normal programming style, this information needs to be stored separately or decided by additional logic.

 Should the logic become more complex, it is advisable to extract this logic into a business logic package and call the respective methods from here.
 The shown method is a private message that is called internally from a generic event handler method.
 It's core is a simple `CASE` switch that points the incoming event to the right helper method:

 ```
     ...